Inklingo

 NounB1General

-Use 'número' specifically when referring to an edition or installment of a periodical like a magazine or newspaper.
+Use 'número' when referring to a specific edition or installment of a magazine, journal, or periodical.

 A single magazine lying flat, featuring a unique, bright illustration of a summer beach scene on its cover, representing a specific edition.